comharris/readme/docs/calendar.md

 Time when not in meetings is for messaging, email, and individual work.

+Note: CEO meets regularly with advisers.
+Bios and contact information can be found at https://airtable.com/shresRqSDFcqCN6lz

 ### Scheduling

 Below are guidelines for scheduling and calendaring meetings.